Abibubble/icecapades/README.md

 This site was deployed to GitHub Pages by following these steps:

 1. Login or Sign Up to [GitHub](www.github.com).
-2. Create a new repository named "REPO".
+2. Create a new repository named "icecapades".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Scroll down to "GitHub Pages".
 5. Under "Source", choose which branch to deploy.
-I chose "master", but this is sometimes shown as "main".
+I chose "main", but this is sometimes shown as "master".
 6. Choose which folder to deploy from, usually "/root".
 7. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.
 8. Your URL will be displayed above "Source".